Lotta Engberg: Marriage

 She married Anders Engberg and took his surname in her recordings recording.
 She also became main vocalist for the dansband Lotta $ Anders Engbergs orkester that continued until 1994 when the couple divorced.

 In Melodifestivalen and Eurovision

 She represented Sweden in Eurovision Song Contest 1987 after winning the Melodifestivalen of that year with "Fyra bugg & en Coca Cola".
-The song was renamed "Boogaloo" for the Eurovision competition.
+The song was renamed "Boogaloo" for the Eurovision competition and placed 12th.

 She also tried in Melodifestivalen many other times but did not win to go on to the Eurovision finals.